-Tried and true, small town or nationally known, Colorado’s brewery scene is better than ever.
+Tried and true, small town or nationally known, the Colorado brewery scene is better than ever.
 The Centennial State attracts and retains some of the country’s most talented and creative brewmasters.
 Here’s where to sample some of the best.
 Craft brewing is an ever-changing environment, especially in Colorado's resort towns.
 Plan on spending an afternoon working your way through any downtown area and check out the amazing variety of local beers on tap.

 This Boulder favorite opened in 1993 and is known for fun and funky experimentations.
 Staples run the scale from light pale ales to sours, saisons and stouts.
 Adventurists love the time-honored barleywine and bold tangerine quad.
 Resting on a lovely grassy plot on the outskirts of town, the ambiance is half the experience at Avery.
 Free-range dogs and kids, yard games, a delicious brewpub menu and an open-air bar atmosphere round out the scene.